payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

 ---
-title: Using MOTO with Network Tokens
+title: Using 1FA with Network Tokens
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-This scenario is applicable if you want to collect payments using MOTO (Mail Order Telephone Order) transactions with network tokens.
+This scenario is applicable if you want to collect payments using 1FA or MOTO (Mail Order Telephone Order) transactions with network tokens.

 HTTP Method: **POST**